hci-lab-um/heuristics-for-test-tool-design/About-the-research/About-the-research.md

 ### Isabel Evans - Researcher - my brief history

 After more than 30 years in IT, on software industry projects, quality and testing practitioner I am now a part-time post-graduate student at the University of Malta.
 My research focuses on human factors in test automation.
 My interest in this topic arose from real-life experiences as a test manager, quality manager, and test consultant.
 I am an author, including a book, "Achieving Software Quality Through Teamwork", and chapters in "Agile Testing: How to Succeed in an eXtreme Testing Environment", "The Testing Practitioner", and "Foundations of Software Testing".
 I've spoken and told stories at software conferences worldwide, as well as chairing EuroSTAR (2019) and HUSTEF (2018).
 I am a Fellow of the British Computer Society and received the 2017 EuroSTAR Testing Excellence Award.
+Having graduated in March 2026, I am now Dr. Isabel Evans.

 - [My linked-in profile](https://www.linkedin.com/in/isabelevans/)
 - [My website](https://isabelevansuk.wordpress.com/)